 INA’s Out-boarding Policy: This practice is considered unethical and is condemned by the International Nanny Association.
 It includes practices such as:

-Any person or company is known to be hosting an event during INA Conference official hours (see below) may lose opportunities to sponsor, exhibit, speak or attend future events.
+Any person or company is known to be hosting an event during INA Conference official hours may lose opportunities to sponsor, exhibit, speak or attend future events.

 We encourage attendees who observe a violation of our policies to contact the conference coordinator immediately.
 Should you have any questions or concerns, please email conference@nanny.org or reach out to the Conference Coordinator on-site.